redbubble/finch-template/README.md

 # Finch HTTP Service Template

 This is a template for a simple, stateless HTTP API built on top of Finch.
-It aims to provide a simple, consistent, beginner- to intermediate-level stack, aimed at getting a small HTTP-based service up & running quickly with some things we care about in a production system.

 It aims to provide a simple, consistent, beginner- to intermediate-level stack, aimed at getting a small HTTP-based service up & running quickly with some things we care about in a production system, including:

-* An API exposed over HTTP;
+* A HTTP API;
 * Authentication;
 * Caching;
 * System monitoring;